A high-order compact finite difference scheme and precise integration method based on modified Hopf-Cole transformation for numerical simulation of n-dimensional Burgers' system: Introduction

 Bhatt et al. \cite{Bhatt2016} proposed A-stable and L-stable Fourth-order exponential time difference Runge-Kutta schemes in combination with a global fourth-order CFD scheme for the numerical solution of the coupled Burgers' equations.

 In Ref. \cite{Gao2016}, the analytical solutions of two-dimensional and three-dimensional Burgers' equations are derived.
-For multi-dimensional problems, these solutions can describe the shock wave phenomenon in large Reynolds numbers ($R e\geq100$), which is very useful for testing analytical solutions of numerical methods.
+For multi-dimensional problems, these solutions can describe the shock wave phenomenon in large Reynolds numbers ($R e\geq100$), { which can be used as a reference for testing numerical methods.}

-In Ref. \cite{Khater2008} the author developed a Chebyshev spectral collocation method for solving approximate solutions of nonlinear PDEs.
+In Ref. \cite{Khater2008}, the authors develop a Chebyshev spectral collocation method for solving approximate solutions of nonlinear PDEs.
 Using Chebyshev spectral collocation method, this problem is reduced to a set of ordinary differential equations (ODEs), and then solved with Runge-Kutta fourth-order method.

-In Ref. \cite{Mittal2011} the author uses cubic B-spline function to construct a collocation method for numerical simulation of coupled Burgers' equation.
-The time derivative term is discretized by the conventional Crank-Nicolson (C-N) scheme, while the space derivative term is discretized by the cubic B-spline method.
+In Ref. \cite{Mittal2011}, the author uses a cubic B-spline function to construct a collocation method for numerical simulation of coupled Burgers' equation.
+The time derivative term is discretized by the conventional Crank-Nicolson (C-N) scheme, while space derivative term is discretized by the cubic B-spline method.
 The results obtained by finite difference cubic B-spline show that the accuracy of the solution decreases with the increase of time due to the time truncation error of the time derivative term.

-Jaradat et al. \cite{Jaradat2018} establish new two-mode coupled Burgers' equations which are introduced for the first time.
-The authors find the necessary conditions in which the multiple kink and multiple singular kink solutions exist and present the two-front solutions.
+Jaradat et al. \cite{Jaradat2018} establish new two-mode coupled Burgers' equations which are introduced.
+The authors find the necessary conditions in which the multiple {kinks} and multiple singular kink solutions exist and present the two-front solutions.

+{Jiwari et al. \cite{Jiwari2013,Mittal2013} developed a differential quadrature method to solve time dependent Burgers' equation.
+And results are accurately produced by such two numerical schemes provided by the authors.
+These two schemes are also found quite easy to implement.}

+{In Ref. \cite{Tamsir2016}, the authors proposed an algorithm based on exponential modified cubic-B-spline differential quadrature method for Burgers' equation.
+With some modifications, such method is flexible enough to solve model equations in multi-dimensional problems including mechanical, physical or biophysical effects.}

+{In Ref. \cite{Olshanskii2007}, finite element analysis and approximation of Burgers'-Fisher equation with non-smooth initial data is presented, which provides results with high accuracy and efficiency.}

-In this paper, we mainly discuss the numerical scheme of n-dimensional Burgers' system.
-The n-dimensional Burgers' system includes non-coupled and coupled problems, and multi-dimensional problems are for coupled Burgers' equations.
+In this paper, we mainly discuss the numerical scheme of n-dimensional Burgers' system. { The n-dimensional ($n\geq 1$) Burgers' system includes low-dimensional ($n=1$) Burgers' equations and multi-dimensional ($n\geq 2$) Burgers' equations.}

 \begin{itemize} \item The n-dimensional Burgers' system \cite{Chan2010,Chen2016,Wang2017} \end{itemize}

 where $\bm{U} = ( u_1, u_2,...,u_n )^T$ is the fluid velocity fields, $n$ is dimension of space, $\omega$ is the kinematic viscosity of the fluid and $\kappa$ are real constants. $\Delta = \frac{{{\partial ^2}}}{{\partial x_1^2}} + \frac{{{\partial ^2}}}{{\partial x_2^2}} + \cdots + \frac{{{\partial ^2}}}{{\partial x_n^2}}$ denotes the Laplace operator, and $\nabla = {(\frac{\partial }{{\partial {x_1}}} , \frac{\partial }{{\partial {x_2}}} , \cdots , \frac{\partial }{{\partial {x_n}}})^T}$ is the Hamilton gradient operator.